 For the 1981 and 1982 model years, the transmission was upgraded to General Motor's durable Turbo Hydramatic 400.

-In early April of 1976, Nate Altman fell ill, and on April 19th, he died.
-Nate's brother Arnold, who had been with Avanti Motor Corporation from the beginning, assumed leadership.
-Six years later, in October of 1982, Arnold Altman sold the Avanti rights to real estate developer Stephen Blake.
+In October of 1982, Arnold Altman sold the Avanti rights to real estate developer Stephen Blake.
 A self-proclaimed automotive enthusiast, the story is told that Blake became an Avanti enthusiast the day his Maserati would not start.

 Visually, the third-generation Avanti is identified by rectangular headlights and resin-molded body-colored bumpers.
 The 'II' was dropped from the car's name.
 In mid-1983, a 20th Anniversary Edition was introduced.
 Blake organized a national dealer network, and 1983 proved to be a good year - production reached 289 units.
-A new Avanti model, called the Touring Coupe, was introduced in 1984.
-A convertible model was offered shortly after that.
+A new model, called the Touring Coupe, was introduced in 1984.
+A convertible model was offered soon after.

-One event that drew attention to Blake and his company was the entry of an Avanti in the 24 Hours of Daytona competition.
-Driven by Joe Ruttman, Mike Meldeau, and Herb Adams, the race-prepared car ran as high as fourth and finished 27th overall.
+One event that drew attention to Blake and his company was the entry of an Avanti in the 24 Hours of Daytona competition (1983).
+Driven by Joe Ruttman, Mike Meldeau, and Herb Adams, the race-prepared car ran as high as 4th and finished 27th overall.